DataDog/hiring-engineers/answers.md

   - min_collection_interval: 45
 ```

-**Bonus Question** Can you change the collection interval without modifying the Python check file you created?

 You can also change the collection interval directly [custom_check.yaml](src/custom_check.yaml) file.
 Using the Datadog Agent GUI, I modified the interval directly and restarted the agent to pick up the new
 collection interval: